SaeedTaghavi/CS/docs/OS/Chap03.md

     If the mailbox is full:

-    1. Wait indefinitely until there is room in the mailbox.
+    1. Wait indefinitely until there is room in the mailbox
-    2. Wait at most $n$ milliseconds.
+    2. Wait at most $n$ milliseconds
-    3. Do not wait at all but rather return immediately.
+    3. Do not wait at all but rather return immediately
-    4. Temporarily cache a message. (server tasks)
+    4. Temporarily cache a message (server tasks)

 - `msg_receive()`
 - `msg_rpc()`: sends a message and waits for exactly one return message from the sender.